Cousins Subs, a popular sandwich chain in Wisconsin, is entering the Northwest Indiana market, starting with Crown Point.

 Now one of the biggest sub shops in the Milwaukee metro and across Wisconsin as a whole, Cousins was founded in 1972 by two New Jersey transplants who were cousins.
 It's expanding to the adjoining market of Chicago as it looks to expand across the Midwest with a focus on Illinois, Indiana, Minnesota, Michigan, Iowa, Missouri and Kentucky.
 Cousins also hopes to grow across Indiana, especially in the Indianapolis metro area.

 "Anyone who has traveled to Wisconsin has most likely seen or had our product," Ferguson said.
-"We're known for both our deli-style and hot grilled sandwiches, as well as our many fresh Wisconsin-based products like cheese curbs, shakes, floats, and Sprecher's Root Beer."
+"We're known for both our deli-style and hot grilled sandwiches, as well as our many fresh Wisconsin-based products like cheese curds, shakes, floats, and Sprecher's Root Beer."

 It's looking to grow in areas of population density where there's a mix of retail and residential homes, since it caters to both the lunch and dinner markets.